-There will be three equally weighted programming assignments: (i) Implementing a HTTP Web Proxy Server, (ii) Implementing a Reliable Transport Protocol, and (iii) Implementing a Secure Text Messaging Application.
+There will be three equally weighted programming assignments.
+The three programming assignments currently planned are: (i) Implementing a HTTP Web Proxy Server, (ii) Implementing a Reliable Transport Protocol, and (iii) Implementing a Secure Text Messaging Application.
 A Python and Java skeleton code will be provided for the first assignment.
 A framework for the second assignment will be provided in C and Java.
 The third assignment will make use of a crypto toolkit.
-We will use the opensel toolkit command line to explore basic concepts.
+We will use the opensal toolkit command line to explore basic concepts.
 This toolkit or equivalent toolkits in Java or Python can be used to complete the assignment.
 Students will be expected to learn the necessary language features on their own.